 When you stop watching porn, your brain doesn't immediately bounce back.
 There's a predictable neurological timeline:

 Days 1-7: Acute withdrawal.
-Dopamine levels feel artificially low because your receptors are still desensitized.
+Reward and stress systems can feel unsettled because the familiar stimulus is gone.
 Cravings are strongest here.
 You might feel restless, irritable, anxious, or unable to focus.
-Your brain is demanding the stimulation it’s used to.
+Your brain is demanding the stimulation it's used to.

 Days 7-30: The flatline.
 Many people experience what the recovery community calls a flatline: low libido, emotional numbness, low energy, and anhedonia (nothing feels pleasurable).
-This is your dopamine system recalibrating.
-It feels terrible, but it’s a sign of healing, not damage.
+This is commonly understood as part of dopamine-system recalibration.
+It can feel alarming, but it is usually temporary.
+If you're following a NoFap approach, the NoFap flatline has its own specific timeline and patterns worth understanding.

 Days 30-90: Gradual resensitization.
-Dopamine receptor density begins to recover.
-You start noticing that small things feel more rewarding: music sounds better, food tastes richer, conversations feel more engaging.
+Many people start noticing that small things feel more rewarding: music sounds better, food tastes richer, conversations feel more engaging.
 Motivation returns.
-This doesn’t happen overnight; it builds gradually.
+This describes the lived pattern many people report as the loop weakens, rather than proving receptor-density recovery in a lab sense.

 Days 90+: Rewiring.
 Neuroplastic changes deepen.
 The compulsive pathways weaken as new habits strengthen.
-This doesn’t mean cravings disappear entirely (they may surface during stress, loneliness, or boredom), but they lose their grip.
+Cravings may still surface during stress, loneliness, or boredom, but they often become less controlling.

 These timelines are approximate.
 Heavy, long-term users may take longer.
-The key insight: a meaningful dopamine reset from porn takes 60-90 days minimum, not a weekend.
+The key insight: meaningful change from a porn habit takes sustained practice over weeks to months, not a weekend.

 A dopamine detox plan for porn recovery